What is an

 open procedure

 An open procedure is a procurement method where any interested supplier can submit a tender directly, without prior prequalification.
-It is a single-stage process and the most widely used procedure for public tenders above the EU thresholds.
+It is a single-stage process and the most widely used procedure for public contracts above the EU thresholds.
 Under Directive 2014/24/EU (Article 27), contracting authorities can always choose the open procedure, and it accounts for around 82 % of all EU procurement procedures.

 How does an open procedure work?